Asonin/Pose-Ball-Estimation/code/README.md

-# 2D-detection For AIPE Basketball
+# POSE_BALL_ESTIMATION

 > Given a set of images or a video, detect the position of basketballs appearing in the scene.
 >
 > Based on a model trained with YOLOv5.